Heritage: The Aerospatiale AS350B Squirrel

 The Squirrel could carry six people in total (including the pilot in the front right-hand seat) with a configuration of two seats in the front and four along the rear bulkhead.
 The rear seats could be easily removed or folded as required, to provide cabin space for internal cargo.
 The front left seat and flying controls could also be easily removed so that a stretcher could be fitted fore/aft in this position if required.
 The aircraft was also fitted with a winch and external cargo hook to enable light utility operations.

-The Squirrel was equipped with hydraulically-assisted flight controls; these controls remain operational, albeit operated with greater physical difficulty, in the event of a hydraulic failure.
-Both the three blade main rotor system and two blade tail rotor system made use of composite material and were deliberately designed to minimize corrosion and maintenance requirements.
+The Squirrel was equipped with hydraulically-assisted flight controls that remained operational, albeit requiring greater forces, in the event of a hydraulic failure.
+Both the three-bladed main rotor system and two-bladed tail rotor system made use of composite material and were designed to minimise corrosion and maintenance requirements.
 Although not the original intention, this made the Squirrel well suited to the harsh maritime environment.

 Above.
 A striking picture of a Squirrel undertaking load-lifting to the deck of an RAN ship.
 Although never designed for embarked operations the little aircraft proved to be a jack of all trades.
 Note the Centenary (of the RAN) paint scheme on the aircraft.
 Image via Jeff Chartier.